trigger-corp/Forge-Documentation/source/tutorials/weather/tutorial-2.rst

 Tutorial Part 2
 ================

-This part of the tutorial will demonstrate how to use the Forge ``request`` module to retrieve data from the Wunderground API.
-We will then parse the data to pull the necessary information to generate our internal representation.
+In this part of the tutorial, we'll explore one way to take the raw weather data and display it in a HTML interface.

 .. contents::
    :backlinks: none